tf-jlemasters/friend-app/README.md

 # **Friends List App**
 ## Description
 A friends list application where you can create, update, view, and delete friends to and from the database.
+Utilizes current user with devise, must log in to add, view, and delete from the friends list.
 ## Table of contents
 - [Description](#Description)
 - [Installation](#Installation)